Enjoying the Holidays Without Stress

 Do you need to Kindle Your Spark?
 Some might say they would like to (re)kindle their spark.
 With the demands of everyday life, we can often feel like what we once had has all but disappeared.
 If you feel this way, I want to let you know you aren’t alone.

 Today, my friend, Rachel Marie Martin and I discuss how to Kindle Your Spark.
-We want you to look in the mirror and not wondered, “Where did I go?”
+We want you to look in the mirror and not wonder, “Where did I go?”
 It’s true life is busy, but we don’t have to feel poured out and empty.
-The dreams, hopes, and joy we longed back in the day don’t die.
+The dreams, hopes, and joy we longed for back in the day don’t die.
 We can reignite that inner fire we often lose as moms.

 Kindle Your Spark with Rachel Marie Martin ETB 234